-All executory contracts and unexpired leases that exist between the Debtor or the Estate and any person or entity shall be deemed rejected as of the Effective Date, except for any executory contract or unexpired lease (i) that has been assumed pursuant to an order of the Bankruptcy Court entered prior to the Effective Date and for which the motion was filed prior to the Confirmation Date, (ii) as to which a motion for approval of the assumption or rejection of such executory contract or unexpired lease has been filed prior to the Confirmation Date, or (iii) that is specifically designated on Exhibit B to the Plan; provided, however, that the Trustee reserves the right, on or prior to the Confirmation Date, to amend the Plan to delete any executory contract or unexpired lease from Exhibit B or add any executory contract or unexpired lease to Exhibit B, in which event such executory contract(s) or unexpired lease(s) shall be deemed to be, respectively, rejected or assumed; provided further, however, that the respective party or parties to such executory contract(s) shall be given notice of such amendment and shall be provided an opportunity to object to such amendment.
+Pursuant to sections 365(a) and 1123(b)(2) of the Bankruptcy Code, all executory contracts and unexpired leases that exist between the Debtor or the Estate and any person or entity shall be deemed rejected as of the Effective Date, except for any executory contract or unexpired lease (a) that has been assumed pursuant to an order of the Bankruptcy Court entered prior to the Effective Date and for which the motion was filed prior to the Confirmation Date; (b) as to which a motion for approval of the assumption or rejection of such executory contract or unexpired lease has been filed prior to the Confirmation Date; or (c) that is specifically designated on Exhibit B to this Plan; provided, however, that the Trustee reserves the right, on or prior to the Confirmation Date, to amend the Plan to delete any executory contract or unexpired lease from Exhibit B or add any executory contract or unexpired lease to Exhibit B, in which event such executory contract(s) or unexpired lease(s) shall be deemed to be, respectively, rejected or assumed; provided further, however, that the respective party or parties to such executory contract(s) shall be given notice of such amendment and shall be provided an opportunity to object to such amendment; provided further, however, nothing herein shall prejudice the Trustee's right to argue that any of the unexpired leases should be recharacterized as a secured financing.
+The Trustee shall provide notice of any amendments to the Plan to the parties to the executory contracts and unexpired leases affected thereby.